NuSDaS Interface Reference Manual

 if too many files are opened simultaneously, further open may fail.

-, data file opened for read is closed
+If value is N_ON, data file opened for read is closed

 for each call of NUSDAS_WRITE functions.